 The equations of state are the same to very high accuracy because the fractional fluctuations of N are so extremely small, $\Delta N/N \sim 1/\sqrt{N}$; cf. Ex.
-3.7.
+5.9.
 Although the thermodynamic properties are independent of the equilibrium ensemble, specific properties are often derived most quickly, and the most insight usually accrues, from that ensemble which most closely matches the physical situation being studied.

-In Sec.
-3.8 we used the grand canonical ensemble, and in Secs.
-5.2, 5.3, and 5.4 we shall use the microcanonical, canonical and Gibbs ensembles to derive many useful results from both classical and statistical thermodynamics: equations of state, Maxwell relations, Euler's equation, sum-over-states methods for computing fundamental potentials, applications of fundamental potentials, Table 5.1 summarizes those statistical-equilibrium results and some generalizations of them.
+In Secs.
+5.2-5.5, we shall use the microcanonical, grand canonical, canonical and Gibbs ensembles to derive many useful results from statistical thermodynamics: fundamental potentials expressed as statistical sums over microstates, variants of the first law of thermodynamics, equations of state, Maxwell relations, Euler's equation, ...
+Table 5.1 summarizes the most important of those statistical-equilibrium results and some generalizations of them.
 Readers may wish to delay studying this table until they have read further into the chapter.

 As we saw in Chap.
-3, when systems are out of statistical equilibrium, their evolution toward equilibrium is driven by the law of entropy increase-the second law of thermodynamics.
+4, when systems are out of statistical equilibrium, their evolution toward equilibrium is driven by the law of entropy increase-the second law of thermodynamics.
 In Sec.
-5.4 we formulate the fundamental potential (Gibbs potential) for an out-of-equilibrium ensemble that interacts with a heat and volume bath, we discover a simple relationship between that fundamental potential and the entropy of system plus bath, and from that relationship we learn that the second law, in this case, is equivalent to a law of decrease of the Gibbs potential.
-As an application, we learn how chemical potentials drive chemical reactions and also drive phase transitions.
+5.5 we formulate the fundamental potential (Gibbs potential) for an out-of-equilibrium ensemble that interacts with a heat and volume bath, we discover a simple relationship between that fundamental potential and the entropy of system plus bath, and from that relationship we learn that the second law, in this case, is equivalent to a law of decrease of the Gibbs potential.
+As applications, we learn how chemical potentials drive chemical reactions and phase transitions.
 In Sec.
-5.5 we study spontaneous fluctuations of a system away from equilibrium, when it is coupled to a heat and particle bath, and discover how the fundamental potential (in this case Gibbs potential) can be used
+5.6 we study spontaneous fluctuations of a system away from equilibrium, when it is coupled to a heat and particle bath, and discover how the fundamental potential (in this case Gibbs potential) can be used to compute the probabilities of such fluctuations.
+These out-of-equilibrium aspects of statistical mechanics